Mlg29/naijahack-fullstack-challenge/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## For the Backend

+You will need to cd to the backend folder

+Then run nodemon app (To start The Backend)

+Note: You will need to connect with the database, Thereby run: "C:\Program Files\MongoDB\Server\4.2\bin\mongo.exe" in a seperate terminal

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />